 You can get a better boxer’s footwork by focusing on balance, foot placement, and spacing.
-Balance will help you remain upright.
+The balance will help you remain upright.
 Foot placement will help you maintain your balance.
-Spacing will help you avoid stepping in to your opponent’s attack range.
+Spacing will help you avoid stepping into your opponent’s attack range.

 Why do boxers shuffle their feet?

-Boxers shuffle their feet to keep balanced during the fight, or to make it harder to predict their next move.
+Boxers shuffle their feet to keep balanced during the fight or make it harder to predict their next move.

 How do boxers keep their feet light?

-To keep their feet light, boxers will often work on their speed by skipping rope and running.
+Boxers will often work on their speed by skipping rope and running to keep their feet light.
 Moreover, they know where to keep the center and how to do so as they throw punches and defend.
 Flexibility is also important.
 A flexible muscle gets a job done faster.
 Finally, practice the footwork of attacking and defending while moving back and forth and to the sides.
-The heavy bag is great for this because you can change directions while moving it.
+The heavy bag is great because you can change directions while moving it.

 How to pivot faster in boxing?

 Pivoting is a defensive movement that helps avoid punches while keeping you close to the opponent.
 You can pivot faster in boxing by rotating and turning your feet in combination with your upper body.

 And let me finish with a great quote from Ronda Rousey.

 I wasn’t allowed to throw big hooks and overhand rights until I’d been striking for three years.
 It’s so you don’t rely on those things from the very beginning.
 If your footwork sucks, and you can only stand in one place and throw your hands all crazy while the other person is running around, you’re never going to be able to hit them.Ronda Rousey